anisa07/design-patterns-js/README.md

 ## Multiton
 This pattern allows to create definite number of instances of some class.
 Instances are saved in a map.
 Each instance has a key.
 When a user tries to create a new instance with a key, the map of instances is checked:
-a) if it has such key, then created instance will returned
+- if it has such key, then created instance will returned
-b) if map doesn't have it and definite number of instances is not reached then a new instance will be created
+- if map doesn't have it and definite number of instances is not reached then a new instance will be created
-c) if definite number of instances is reached then appropriate message will be sent
+- if definite number of instances is reached then appropriate message will be sent

 ```javascript
 class LimitedNumOfInstances {